ERWIN MORSCHER HONORARY LECTURE VEC 2020

-EFORT is therefore pleased to welcome Walch to contribute to the 2020 scientific program by giving the Erwin Morscher Honorary Lecture on Thursday 11 June 2020.
+EFORT is therefore pleased to welcome Walch to contribute to the 2020 scientific program by giving the Erwin Morscher Honorary Lecture on Wednesday 28 Ocotber 2020.
 Indeed, for each edition of our annual meetings, one of the most important components is the presence of an outstanding orthopaedic surgeon with an international reputation who assembles the biggest audience of all the scientific sessions for the presentation of his or her medical career highlights and extensive experience within a given specialty.

 Walch, a native of Lyon, France who currently practices at the Centre Orthopédique Santy, will share with the orthopaedics and trauma community onsite his broad knowledge of shoulder instability, rupture of the rotator cuff and shoulder arthroplasty, which serve as the basis of his daily medical practice.

 When he graduated from Lyon orthopaedic school, Walch intended to train in knee surgery and travelled to the United States under the advice of his mentor, Prof. Pierre Chambat.
 However, after Walch’s numerous publications on patellofemoral instability and natural history of cruciate ligament rupture, his trip to the United States made him change his medical interests to shoulder disorders, a topic which became his main focus early on in his career.
 Indeed, for more than 20 years now, Walch has worked exclusively on the shoulder, despite that during this time shoulder specialization was limited in Europe.